samwel2255/backend-portfolio/README.md

-# Wakuru Portfolio — Backend
+# Samwel Portfolio — Backend

 Express backend scaffold for the Wakuru portfolio.
 The new structure is centered on Prisma + PostgreSQL, JWT admin auth, and a modular service layout.